freebsd/freebsd-quarterly/README.md

 Wednesday 2020-01-01

-– immediately after the end of the fourth quarter.
+Note that this is immediately after the end of the fourth quater, not several weeks later as was the case with previous quarterly reports.

-Deadlines now are tighter than in the past.
-Final reports will appear sooner.
+Starting from this quarter reports will be collected the third month of each quarter.
+Then deadlines will be on the 1st of January, April, July, October.

 ### Finals